 Are wire or plastic hamster cages better?

-Wire hamster cages, with a plastic bottom, have been a familiar sight over the years.
-They are great in providing a place for your furry friend to climb; and hamsters really do love to climb.
+Wire cages are great in providing a place for your furry friend to climb.
+And hamsters really do love to climb!
 You can use layers inside the cage so that any drop isn’t too far if your hamster should lose its grip and fall.
 This is really important if you have baby hamsters as they can hurt themselves badly if they fall too far.
-A couple of things to remember are that you should never get a cage that has a wire bottom as it’s not good for a hamster’s feet, and you should make sure that the wires are not more than approximately half a centimetre apart.
-If wires are too far apart it’s very easy for an inquisitive hamster to put its head through the gap, and get stuck.

-Plastic molded hamster cages are very popular in today’s hamster cage market.
-They certainly provide protection from any other pets that may be in your home.
-Many of these cages have small wired spaces that let the air get in to your hamster’s home.
 Plastic cages are long lasting and easy to clean, but you will need to provide a climbing frame in the cage so that your hamster still has the same ability to climb as they do in a wire cage.

 Why modular systems for hamster cages are not a good idea